rachderossi/NLP-Python/README.md

 # NLP-Python

 ## keys_values.py

-Script in python who read a JSON file and create two lists one with keys and another with values.
+Python script that reads a JSON file and creates two lists, one with keys and one with values.